 Supports ADI-TTL auto exposure mode.

-ADI-TTL (Advanced Distance Integration TTL) is an algorithm developed by Minolta and used in Sony and Minolta cameras.
-When calculating the flash output level, information about the distance to the subject is used.
+ADI-TTL (Advanced Distance Integration TTL) is an algorithm developed by Minolta used in Sony and Minolta cameras.
+When calculating the flash output, information about the distance to the subject being photographed is used.

 ADI-TTL is only used when directing the flash towards the subject.